angular/angular/packages/compiler-cli/src/ngcc/README.md

 ## Integration Testing

-There are tests that check the behaviour of the overall executable:
+There are tests that check the behavior of the overall executable:

 ```bash
 yarn bazel test //packages/compiler-cli/test/ngcc